 Pharma interestingly is one of the sectors that is most advanced in the US when it comes to integrating IoT networks with blockchain.

-This advancement is largely due to the counterfeit drug problem and the Drug Quality Security Act, which tightens tracking and security control around pharmaceutics.
+This advancement is a part of pharmacy automation that is called to solve the counterfeit drug problem and enforce the Drug Quality Security Act, which tightens tracking and security control around pharmaceutics.

 Counterfeit drugs are a considerable problem in the pharmaceutical industry.
 They cause health complications and can even result in death.
 Additionally, they account for a considerable financial loss in the pharmaceutical industry.
 According to The Financial Times, between 10% and 30% of all drugs circulating on the market are fake.